SauceCat/RAGS/docs/generation/TruLens_groundedness.md

 # TruLens: Groundedness
-After context retrieval, an LLM formulates an answer.
-However, LLMs can sometimes deviate from provided facts, potentially exaggerating or expanding into plausible-sounding but inaccurate responses.

-To verify the groundedness of the application, the response can be decomposed into individual claims, each independently assessed for supporting evidence within the retrieved context.
+LLMs can generate answers that may stray from provided context, potentially leading to plausible but inaccurate information.
+To assess the accuracy of these responses, we can:

+1. Break down the answer into individual claims.
+2. Evaluate each claim against the retrieved context.

-The approach employs an LLM-as-a-judge methodology to evaluate response groundedness:
+We use LLM-as-a-judge to assess response groundedness by:
-- Utilize the Punkt Sentence Tokenizer to divide the response into individual sentences, referred to as statements.
+1. Split the response into sentences using the Punkt Sentence Tokenizer.
-- For each statement, the LLM is prompted to:
+2. For each sentence, prompt the LLM to:
-   - Assign a score from 0 to 10, indicating the level of information overlap between the source and the statement.
+   - Rate the overlap between the source and the sentence on a 0-10 scale.
-   - Use the statement itself as the evaluation criterion.
-   - Provide a step-by-step rationale for the assigned score, identifying and describing supporting evidence from the source.
+   - Explain the rating, citing specific supporting evidence from the source.

 ## Comments
-Same as the comments [here](../../retrieval/relevance/TruLens_context-relevance.md#Comments)
+Similar to the comments [here](../../retrieval/relevance/TruLens_context-relevance.md#comments)

+Also, evaluating information overlap is unnecessarily complex.
+Instead, we should focus on whether each claim in the response is supported by the context.
+It's important to note that not every sentence contains a claim requiring verification.
+Our process should:

+1. Identify and extract the actual claims from the response.
+2. Evaluate the groundedness of these specific claims against the provided context.

 ## Code and Prompts